FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

 \subsection{FOSS Performance and Comparison}

-Unless specified otherwise, we set the $maxsteps$ to 3, explore 10 queries in each round of the exploration phase, and use 900 episodes (i.e., 900 queries) for each update of agent during training phase.
-We deploy all methods on each benchmark, running them five times with different random seeds.
+Unless specified otherwise, we set the $maxsteps$ to 3 and use 900 episodes for each update of agent during the training phase of planner.
+We deploy all methods on each benchmark, running them three times with different random seeds.